We empower businesses and individuals to become carbon neutral by making CO₂ offsetting available for everyone.

 Tree planting is the most popular carbon offset type for individuals and small businesses.
-This is because trees are such cost-efficient carbon sinks: a single tree cost very little to plant and once matured can absorb about 48 pounds of Co2 per year.
+This is because trees are such cost-efficient carbon sinks: a single tree cost very little to plant and once matured can absorb about 48 pounds (or 20-25 kilograms) of Co2 per year.

 While that doesn’t sound like much compared to the emissions of a single individual, the tree continues to absorb greenhouse gases for the remainder of its life.
 In essence, trees are literally the gifts that keep on giving!